proplot-dev/proplot/docs/why-proplot.rst

 The `~proplot.styletools.CmapDict` dictionary used to store colormaps also makes colormap identification a bit easier.
 All colormap names are case-insensitive, and reversed colormaps are automatically created when you request a name ending in ``'_r'``.

 ..
    Also, "colormaps" and "color cycles" are now *fluid*, e.g. you can use a colormap as the color cycler for line plots.
 This is ProPlot's answer to seaborn's "palettes".

-.. -- matplotlib's "colormaps" and "property cyclers" are sufficient.

 Working with property cycles
 ============================